-I. First major topic One of the most important

-A. Subtopic of topic I Second level of importance

-1. Subtopic of A Third level of importance

-a.
-Subtopic of 1 Fourth level of importance

-b.
-Subtopic of 1 "

-(1) Subtopic of b Fifth level of importance

-(2) Subtopic of b "

-(a) Subtopic of (2) Sixth level of importance

-(b) Subtopic of (2) "

-i.
-Subtopic of (b) Seventh level of importance

-ii.
-Subtopic of (b) "

-2. Subtopic of A Third level of importance

-B. Subtopic of topic I Second level of importance

-II.
-Second major topic One of the most important

-sequence, group them together, or separate the general from the specific.
+I. First major topic One of the most important A. Subtopic of topic I Second level of importance 1.
+Subtopic of A Third level of importance a.
+Subtopic of 1 Fourth level of importance b.
+Subtopic of 1 (1) Subtopic of b Fifth level of importance (2) Subtopic of b (a) Subtopic of (2) Sixth level of importance (b) Subtopic of (2) i.
+Subtopic of (b) Seventh level of importance ii.
+Subtopic of (b) Third level of importance 2.
+Subtopic of A Second level of importance B. Subtopic of topic I One of the most important II.
+Second major topic sequence, group them together, or separate the general from the specific.
 For most writers, new ideas develop or become clearer during the process of writing.